DFHack/dfhack/docs/Plugins.rst

 Simple usage:

 :enable labormanager: Enables the plugin with default settings.
-(Persistent per fortress) :disable labormanager: Disables the plugin.
+    (Persistent per fortress)

+:disable labormanager: Disables the plugin.

-Anything beyond this is optional - autolabor works fairly well on the default settings.
+Anything beyond this is optional - labormanager works fairly well on the default settings.

 The default priorities for each labor vary (some labors are higher